 Redecorating or moving to a new place and want to know how to make a small room look bigger?
 Before you dive in, consider small room decor ideas such as:

 What Colors Make a Room Look Bigger?

-When designing a compact space, select colors that make a room look bigger.
-White and other pale neutral paint colors reflect both natural and artificial light, creating a bright, open effect even as the lighting changes throughout the day.
-Ivory or cream paint colors for small rooms also contrast with dark furnishings and decor for an extra level of depth.
+When designing a compact space, select colors that make rooms appear bigger than they are.
+White and other pale paint colors reflect both natural and artificial light, creating a bright, open effect even as the lighting changes throughout the day.
+Lighter paint colors for small rooms also contrast with dark furnishings and decor for an extra level of depth.

 In addition, painting walls and ceilings the same bright color creates the illusion that the ceiling is much higher than it really is.
-Again, white is a popular choice but feel free to experiment with the most recent popular colors for small rooms to stay on-trend with your design.
+Feel free to experiment with popular colors for small rooms or consider the following classic small room color choices:

 - Saving Space: Having less room to work with encourages you to think about your furniture in a practical way.
-For example, instead of oversized sectionals and armchairs, opt for sleeper sofas that double as a bed and a cozy seating solution.
+For example, instead of oversized sectionals and armchairs, you might consider sleeper sofas that double as a bed and a cozy seating solution.

 - Keeping Your Room Organized: Keeping clutter at bay is crucial when it comes to smart small room ideas.
-Storage ottomans are perfect for holding everyday items like blankets, clothing and even electronics.
-They also give the appearance of a neat, orderly space.
+Storage ottomans hold everyday items like blankets, clothing and even electronics, keeping your space neat and orderly.